 The crow is a sacred symbol of Odin, the god of the Vikings.
 With his warlike and powerful divinity, Odin has two ravens, Huginn and Muninn.
 He frees his ravens at sunrise to fly around the world.
 They return in the evening and lean on God’s shoulders, whispering all of the secrets and information they have gathered during the day.

 The translation of the ravens’ names is very Interesting: Huginn means “thought”, while Muninn means “memory”.
 Odin is called “the Raven God” because of these two birds and their importance to him.

 Symbol of intelligence

-Few know this, but crows are extraordinarily intelligent animals.
-Like humans, dolphins, and chimpanzees, they are among the very few to recognize their mirror image, to have extremely elaborate thoughts, manipulate tools and structure strategies for solving problems.
+Few know this, but crows are brilliant animals.
+Like humans, dolphins, and chimpanzees, they are among the very few to recognize their mirror image, to have extremely elaborate thoughts, manipulate tools, and structure strategies for solving problems.

 In Japan, the crows drop the acorns on the roadways so that the passing cars open the acorns for them.
 What is more interesting, they often drop their acorns at the pedestrian crossing, so when the green light is on, recover the acorn in complete safety.

-In the Celtic legends of Ireland, as well as in the mythology of the American Indians, the Crow is a symbol of extreme intelligence and profound knowledge.
+In the Celtic legends of Ireland and the mythology of the American Indians, the Crow is a symbol of extreme intelligence and profound knowledge.

 Alchemical symbol of metamorphosis and passage